-HISTORIC RESOURCES
+HISTORIC RESOURCE

-In the Plan area there are no historic sites designated on the Master Plan for Historic Preservation.
-Neither are there potential historic resources currently identified on the Locational Atlas and Index of Historic Sites.
-Staff is evaluating five sites in the Plan area for designation in the Master Plan for Historic Preservation and addition to the Locational Atlas and Index of Historic Sites.
+In the Glenmont Sector Plan area there are no historic sites currently designated in the Master Plan for Historic Preservation.
+This Plan recommends one site in the Plan area for designation in the Master Plan for Historic Preservation and addition to the Locational Atlas and Index of Historic Sites.

-Georgia Avenue Baptist Church (1956) at 12525 Georgia Avenue is a noteworthy example of mid-century modern religious architecture.
-The main auditorium, designed by architect Theodore Bennett, is banked into the sloping land and features asymmetrical glass window walls.
-The education wing, designed by Vosbeck-Ward & Associates, is sheathed with TECFAB panels, prefabricated concrete perlite panels, which represent local technology and innovation.
+Georgia Avenue Baptist Church (1956; 1962), 12525 Georgia Avenue

+The Georgia Avenue Baptist Church is a noteworthy example of mid-century modern religious architecture.
+The main auditorium, designed by architect Theodore Bennett, is banked into the sloping land, and features asymmetrical glass window walls.
+The education wing, designed by Vosbeck-Ward & Associates, is sheathed with TECFAB panels, prefabricated concrete perlite panels which represent local technology and innovation.
 The congregation has a long history in the community.
-(Historic Resource #31-46)
+The Maryland Historical Trust finds the Georgia Avenue Baptist Church is eligible for the National Register of Historic Places.